 I gave a talk today at Emerging Media Conference about marketing and Dungeons & Dragons.
 I’m hoping to have it as a video pretty soon, but for now, I took a big chunk of it and turned it into a blog post.
 This is basically a transcript, so it may not make total sense at times.
-I’ve inserted the slides as images in relevant places.
-Here it is:
+I’ve also included the too:

 It might even be an irrational reason.
 But there’s gotta be something.
 I pick and pick and pick at things until either they bleed to death, become necrotic and fall off, or I understand what makes ‘em tick, all the time certain that I’ll find something.

 Yeah.
 And folks wonder why I’m a Jew who believes in Karma, animism and the spaghetti monster.